anne-urai/lab_wiki/MeetingTemplate.md

 - ...

 ### Action points
-_During our meeting, write the action points that we discussed and make them the start of next meeting's template._
+_During our meeting, write the action points that we discussed and make them the start of next meeting's template.
+Ideally, write those as we chat and send them as a reply email afterwards._

 ---